ritchiewilson/diaspora-chrome-extension/README.txt

 extension gallery, so you'll have to load it yourself.
 It would be nice to distribute this sans Google, so any ideas on that front also welcomed.

+TODOs:
+Get selected text to include into post.
+Generally make prettier
+Look into Firefox plugins?